-Aural tests are an integral part of all Graded Exams in Music Performance.
+Aural tests are an integral part of all Practical Music graded exams.

 The tests are administered by the examiner from the piano.
 For any test that requires a sung response, pitch rather than vocal quality is being assessed.
 The examiner will be happy to adapt to the vocal range of the candidate, whose responses may be sung to any vowel (or consonant followed by a vowel), hummed or whistled (and at a different octave, if appropriate).